blbadger/blbadger.github.io/secret-lms.md

 We can train the above architecture as follows: first $S_c$ is trained to be noninvertible via the random tag overfit approach, and then it is frozen (along with $D_p$) and $E_c$ and $D_u$ are added and trained for next token prediction, either by minimizing cross-entropy loss to the shifted token sequence or the unshifted original model's output sequence.
 When this is done, we find that training the accessory modules requires more steps (~8k) than the secret model (300), but that the model does learn to recapitulate the original model's next token prediction accuracy.
 As the provider recieves the same secret encoding as before the accessory modules were added, the provider can no more invert the secret embedding than they could before the model was re-trained for next token prediction.
 Furthermore, the provider does not have to receive any gradients during the accessory module training process (as the provider decoder and client encoders are both frozen) so the provider cannot get information from the client's training gradients either.

 The real question is whether the provider's decoder, when applied to the noninvertible input embeddings given by the secret encoder, actually produces a useful mapping.
-This can be tested by observing CLM recovery efficiency after noninvertibility training, where we save $E_c, D_u$ accessory modules between training runs to reduce the
+This can be tested by observing CLM recovery efficiency after noninvertibility training, where we save $E_c, D_u$ accessory modules between training runs to reduce recomputation.

 | Model # | Loss @500 steps | Loss @5k steps | Loss @10k steps |
 |---|---|---|